willemneal/ava/docs/05-command-line.md

 * `**/tests/**/fixture/**/*`
 * `**/tests/**/fixtures/**/*`

 When using `npm test`, you can pass positional arguments directly `npm test test2.js`, but flags needs to be passed like `npm test -- --verbose`.
+This is not the case if you are using yarn.

 ## Running tests with matching titles